Holiday Helping Hands Program

-Jen is the Community Outreach Liaison for the Wootton PTSA and Nikki is the Treasurer/Membership Chair for the Wootton PTSA.
+Jen is the Community Outreach Liaison for the Wootton PTSA and Nikki was the Treasurer/Membership Chair for the Wootton PTSA from 2017-2023.
 Click here to see the short thank you videos they put together for their donors the last few years.

 In 2020, Jen and Nikki collected monetary donations and provided clothing, holiday gifts, and grocery store gift cards to 24 families with a total of 67 children.
 They shopped for the families themselves but also had parents that adopted families and did the shopping themselves.
 Gift wrapping was done at home and gifts were dropped off on porches.